Smiley-Boy00/mtou/README.md

 **Details**: This tool allows you to convert NURBSCurve shapes made in maya into geometry shapes to be used inside Control Rigs in Unreal.
 Similarly to *MtoU*, it will allow you to easily export your shapes into your Unreal project with ease.

 ### Unreal Engine Source Code:
-mtouLoader (Mtou Unreal side): ver.
-1.0.0
-**Details**: This script saves and stores the currently active Unreal project path, required for the exporters to run properly.
+unrealLoader (Mtou Unreal side): ver.
+1.0.0 **Details**: This script saves and stores the currently active Unreal project path, required for the exporters to run properly.

 Unreal Mtou Reload Button: ver.
 0.1.0